daniel570/terraform-k8s-nginx/README.md

 vim tunity-development.tf

-# copy the contents of the "tunity-development.tf" from this repository source into the file, save and exit.
+# Copy the contents of the "tunity-development.tf" from this repository source into the file, save and exit.

 # Download and update necessary plugins.
 terraform init